Insular monasticism

+Insular monasticism refers to a distinct form of Christian monastic life that developed in the British Isles (Ireland and Britain) during the early medieval period—roughly between the 5th and 9th centuries.
+It is associated especially with Celtic Christianity and the monastic traditions of Ireland, Wales, Scotland, and northern England.

-There is archaeological evidence of insular monasticism as early as the mid 5th century, influenced by establishments in Gaul such as the monastery of Martin of Tours at Marmoutier, the abbey established by Honoratus at Lérins; and that of Germanus at Auxerre.
+There is archaeological evidence of insular monasticism as early as the mid 5th century, influenced by establishments in Gaul such as the monastery of Martin of Tours at Marmoutier, the abbey established by Honoratus at Lérins; the abbey of Mont-Saint-Michel; and that of Germanus at Auxerre.
 Many Irish monks studied at Candida Casa near Whithorn in what is now Galloway in Scotland.

 Background

 By the fifth century, Martin of Tours had established monasteries at Ligugé and Marmoutier; Cassian, the Abbey of St Victor and the women's Abbey of Saint-Sauveur at Marseille; Honoratus at Lérins; and Germanus at Auxerre.
 The monastic tradition spread from Gaul to the British Isles shortly thereafter.
 Lérins was famous for training priests, and a number of its monks became bishops.
-Benedict Biscop, abbot of St Augustine's Abbey in Canterbury, spent two years there.
-He later founded St Peter's monastery at Monkwearmouth in Northumbria.
+Benedict Biscop spent two years there and later founded St Peter's monastery at Monkwearmouth in Northumbria under the Rule of St Benedict.

 As Christianity spread into Ireland and parts of Great Britain during the late 4th and 5th centuries, monastic communities emerged in places such as Iona, Lindisfarne and Kildare.
 Several early Irish monks were noted for being missionaries, traveling into Great Britain and continental Europe.